Yankees vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Harrison Bader take the field at Rogers Centre against Vladimir Guerrero Jr. and the Toronto Blue Jays on Tuesday.
+Anthony Rizzo and the New York Yankees will meet Vladimir Guerrero Jr. and the Toronto Blue Jays on Wednesday at Rogers Centre, at 7:07 PM ET.

-The favored Blue Jays have -190 moneyline odds to win against the underdog Yankees, who are listed at +155.
-An 8.5-run over/under is set for this matchup.
+The favored Yankees have -120 moneyline odds to win against the underdog Blue Jays, who are listed at +100.
+An 8-run total is listed in this contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.